Date Published: 07/05/18

-- You must pay by submitting your credit or debit card details with your Order and we can take payment immediately or otherwise before delivery of the Goods.
+- You must pay by submitting your credit/debit, PayPal or bank transfer, we can take payment immediately or otherwise before delivery of the Goods.

 - We will deliver the Goods, to the Delivery Location by the time or within the agreed period or, failing any agreement, without undue delay and, in any event, not more than 30 days after the day on which the Contract is entered into.

 - In any case, regardless of events beyond our control, if we do not deliver the Goods on time, you can (in addition to any other remedies) treat the Contract at an end if:

 - we have refused to deliver the Goods, or if delivery on time is essential taking into account all the relevant circumstances at the time the Contract was made, or you said to us before the Contract was made that delivery on time was essential; or

 - after we have failed to deliver on time, you have specified a later period which is appropriate to the circumstances and we have not delivered within that period.